-Podcasting has become an increasingly popular medium in recent years, offering a platform for individuals and businesses to share their ideas, insights, and stories with a global audience.
-As the podcasting industry continues to grow, more and more people are looking to start their own shows and turn their passion for podcasting into a profitable venture.
+As the podcasting industry grows, more people are looking to start their own shows and turn their passion for podcasting into a profitable venture.

 How Do Podcasters Make Money?